dman926/media-processor/README.md

 * `thefuzz` (for fuzzy search)
 * `python-Levenshtein` (to speed up thefuzz)
-* `pysftp` (to sftp files to remote servers.
+* `paramiko` (to sftp files to remote servers.
 Not technically needed if everything will be local)

 ## Install